 (LAWF-4066) - 2 UNITS

 In this seminar, we will study a set of 6-8 scholarly projects, either recently published articles or works-in-progress across the range of intellectual property and information law.
-Most of these scholarly projects will be presented by visiting speakers; this year we will host professors from Carnegie Mellon, Duke, Singapore Management University, Arizona, Iowa, UC Irvine, and the University of Nevada at Las Vegas, Vanderbilt, Victoria University in New Zealand, and Willamette.
+Most of these scholarly projects will be presented by visiting speakers; this year we will host professors from Georgetown, NYU, Santa Clara University, Texas A&M, the University of Colorado, the University of Nevada at Las Vegas, Vanderbilt, Victoria University in New Zealand, and Willamette.

 On Mondays when we have a visiting speaker, seminar students will be required to attend the speaker's noon talk (snacks or light lunch will be provided).
 After a short break, the class will reconvene in our seminar room for a more in-depth discussion with the speaker.
 In weeks without a guest speaker, we will meet in a regular seminar class format.
 Students may use laptops in the public talk (noon to 1pm), but are not to use laptops during seminar discussion (whether or not following a presentation).
 Students will be evaluated on a paper and seminar participation: the paper may either be a response to one of the scholarly projects presented or on a topic agreed upon by the student and Professor Hughes